Staff: Head Start National Center on Program Management & Fiscal Operations

 Finance and Administration Manager

 Pamela Dion is experienced in the areas of finance, accounting, auditing, payroll while working in such varying industries as non-profit, retail, and construction.
-Her professional career has included seven years at each the American Red Cross as the Director of Finance and Conservation Services Group as an Internal Auditor and Accountant.
+Her professional career has included seven years at each at The American Red Cross as the Director of Finance and Conservation Services Group as an Internal Auditor and Accountant.

 Ms. Dion has a bachelor’s of science in business administration from Nichols College.

-Program Management, Governance Specialist
+Program Management & Governance Specialist

 Louise Eldridge served as the Regional Program Manager for the Region 1 (New England) Office of Head Start for nearly 20 years.
 Previous positions in her 35-year federal career at the Administration for Children and Families, USDHHS and the US Department of Agriculture included management responsibility for the Child Welfare, Child Care and Food Stamp Programs.